 Project spotlight: Suryodaya

-In January 2016, Stanford doctoral students in Materials Science & Engineering, Michael Machala, PhD '17, and Andrey Poletayev, PhD '19, teamed up with other Stanford students in the Precourt Institute for Energy’s course Energy Transformation Collaborative, (now Stanford Energy Ventures), to understand the causes of food loss and imagine solutions with the potential to scale.
+In January 2016, Stanford doctoral students in Materials Science & Engineering, Michael Machala, PhD '17, and Andrey Poletayev, PhD '19, teamed up with other Stanford students in the Precourt Institute for Energy’s course Energy Transformation Collaborative, (now Stanford Climate Ventures), to understand the causes of food loss and imagine solutions with the potential to scale.
 The team chose to focus on India, one of the most productive agriculture zones in the world and also a region with significant food loss.